betweenbrain/Pseudo-Syntax/README.md

-Pseudo-Syntax
+Pseudo Syntax
 =============

-A Joomla content plugin to support HTML-like syntax.
+A Joomla content plugin to support HTML-like syntax in areas where Joomla filters out traditional HTML.